ibm-cloud-docs/Registry/registry_images_.md

   If a tag is not specified in the image name, the image tagged `latest` is deleted by default.
 You can delete multiple images by listing each private {{site.data.keyword.Bluemix_notm}} registry path in the command with a space between each path.

- To find the names of your images, run `bx cr image-list`.
+ To find the names of your images, run `ibmcloud cr image-list`.
 Combine the content of the Repository and Tag columns to create the image name in the format `repository:tag`.
  {:tip}

 3. Verify that the image was deleted by running the following command, and check that the image does not show in the list.

   ```
-  bx cr image-list
+  ibmcloud cr image-list
   ```
   {: pre}